sudsy/animatedgif2e131/Readme.md

 ##Features
 * Use your favourite video editing software to create a video, convert it to an animated gif and then output to sAcn (E1.31)
-* Choose different sections of the canvas to output to different lighting fixtures
 * Supports common snaked cabling by default - supply a function to map in whatever way you like
 * Includes a comprehensive test suite